altruios/namshubettulpa/public/namshubettuple/a-stone-walled-kink.md

 That alright with you?"
 *Martha nodded and he stood up,*
-"I’ll get someone for those cuffs, just stay there" ~picking up on the ironic tone:~
+"I’ll get someone for those cuffs, just stay there" ~Martha understood that ironic tone:~
-*Martha sardonically jazz hands’ed causing the metal chains to jiggle.*
+*She sardonically jazz hands’ed causing the metal chains to jiggle.*
 }

 ## [enter-the-den](enter-the-den.md)